juancarlospaco/nim-nudesbait/README.md

 - Requires Internet connection and `curl` (wont use too much disk nor network).
 - Disable Folder Thumbnails, leave PC alone for a minute, record the activity somehow.
 You can delete the script after.
-- You can also ZIP it and send it so someone asking to *Send Nudes*.
+- You can also ZIP it and send it to someone unwanted asking to *Send Nudes*.
 Ideas and Pull Requests welcome.

 # Install